LaurentClaessens/mazhe/README.md

 ### Quantum field theory
 Very few physics.
 The aim is to understand why are we using groups, representations and principal bundle in quantum field theory.

-* Link between fibre bundle and quantum field theory : why are particles irreducible representations of the Poincaré group ?
+* Link between fibre bundle and quantum field theory: why are particles irreducible representations of the Poincaré group?
-* Particles are modeled by sections of associated bundle : product of one representation of the Poincaré group and one representation of the gauge group.
-The interaction is given by a connexion on that bundle (with values in the Lie algebra of the gauge group).
+* Particles are modeled by sections of associated bundle: product of one representation of the Poincaré group and one representation of the gauge group.
+The interaction is given by a connection on that bundle (with values in the Lie algebra of the gauge group).
 * Clifford module and Dirac operator.
 * Yang-Mills action.